andruhon/moment-weekday-calc/README.md

 # Not Maintained
 This repository is archived.
-Feel free to fork or rebuild to support date libraries other than Moment, JS Temporal is a new baseline when you're reading this (https://developer.mozilla.org/en-US/blog/javascript-temporal-is-coming/)
+Feel free to fork or rebuild to support date libraries other than Moment.

+Hopefully JS Temporal is a new baseline when you're reading this (https://developer.mozilla.org/en-US/blog/javascript-temporal-is-coming/)

 # Moment Weekday Calculator plugin